Jung Ho Kim

 Updated: December 2022

 When Jung Ho Kim was about 13 or 14, a budding teenager growing up in a strict household in Seoul, he read a book for adults.

 The book was not the controversial kind, but it did pique his interest.
 It was a story about fairness and lawyers helping those who cannot afford legal fees, providing their service as pro bono, and doing good things for the poor.
 He said, “I thought I could be like that, to do something for the poor.
 This is why I studied law.”

-This urban development specialist for the Central and West Asia Urban Development and Water Division (CWUW) has two law degrees.
+This senior urban development specialist for the Central and West Asia Urban Development and Water Division (CWUW) has two law degrees.
 He immersed himself into studying the civil law system, common law system, and even German law.
 However, the legal extent of his 20-year-long career was relatively short, working as a corporate lawyer.
 The ongoing IMF bailout in the country lured him into the world of international investment banking.
 He worked with Macquarie and Koomin Bank, before he moved to ADB.

 Jung Ho started with the Private Sector Operations Department (PSOD) and later on switched to the Operations Services Financial Management Department (OSFMD), until he finally became part of CWUW.

 Asked about his 10 years of service for international development and he said: “I like development work because I feel like I’m doing a good job as a human being.
 I’m proud to do our mandate, to good for the poor, to improve systems, and to let people live well.”

 It as if he has come full circle, fulfilling that young teenage dream spurred on by his book.
 “That’s right,” he added, as it dawned on him what it meant.
 “Finally I can say the dream I had to be a lawyer was realized as an ADB staff.
 Now I’m in the right direction, reaching that destination.”

 Prior to the interview, in his own words, Jung Ho shared his own reflection.
 The following is an excerpt: